Thousands protest in Brazil in support of justice minister - Journal du Cameroun

 Moro, who was a powerful judge before joining President Jair Bolsonaro’s cabinet in January, has faced calls for his resignation over leaked chats purportedly showing he worked with prosecutors in the so-called Car Wash probe to keep Lula, a popular leftist, out of the 2018 presidential race.

-Demonstrators took to the streets in Brazil’s main cities, including the capital Brasilia, Rio de Janeiro and Belo Horizonte, to show their support for Moro, who is considered a hero by many Brazilians fed up with corrupt leaders.
+Demonstrators dressed in Brazil’s national colors of yellow and green took to the streets in 75 cities, news website G1 reported, including the capital Brasilia, Rio de Janeiro and Sao Paulo, to show their support for Moro, who is considered a hero by many Brazilians fed up with corrupt leaders.

+The protesters also demanded Congress approve the government’s ambitious overhaul of the bloated retirement system.
+Bolsonaro has warned it will bankrupt the country if changes are not adopted.

+Turnout, though, appeared to be lower than in recent protests for and against Bolsonaro’s administration.

-Moro has questioned the authenticity of the leaked chats and dismissed claims that he had been biased in the Car Wash cases.
+Moro has questioned the authenticity of the leaked chats and dismissed claims that he showed bias in the Car Wash cases.

 He recently told a Senate committee that he had been the victim of “revenge” over his anti-corruption efforts.